Dark Bread

 Pro Tips

-- Store cut-side down on cutting board to slow drying
+- Store cut-side down to minimize moisture loss

 Origin & Heritage